ivangfr/springboot-jsoup-html-parser/README.md

 curl -i "$GAME_SCORE_API/api/games?page=0&size=10&sort=score%2Cdesc"
 ```

-#### Shutdown
+### Shutdown

 The following script delete all deployments
 ```
-./cleaning-up.sh
+./cleanup.sh
 ```

-The command below shuts down the Minikube Virtual Machine, but preserves all cluster state and data.
+The command below shuts down the `Minikube Virtual Machine`, but preserves all cluster state and data.
 Starting the
 cluster again will restore it to it’s previous state.
 ```
 minikube stop
 ```

-The command below shuts down and deletes the Minikube Virtual Machine.
+The command below shuts down and deletes the `Minikube Virtual Machine`.
 No data or state is preserved.
 ```
 minikube delete
 ```